datastorm-open/shinydrive/README.md

 # shinydrive

-R package with simple ``Shiny module`` for easily sharing file.
+R package with a simple ``Shiny module`` for easily sharing files.

 **Admin** can manage directories & files (add, remove, edit, ...)

 **User** can only download files

 - files are copied into target directory
-- we just add date/time to file name only on drive
+- we add date/time to filename on the drive
-- and use a ``yaml`` file to save informations
+- use a ``yaml`` file to save informations

 ![](inst/demo_app/www/figures/files.PNG)